 The mirepoix is the onion, carrots, and celery mix in classic French cooking.
 This is the base for a flavorful stock.
 Instead of using bay leaf, I used a sprig of dried thyme, traditional in Haitian cuisine.
 Use pre-cut kale to save time.
 Green lentils are great for soups and stews since they will still hold their shape through the cooking process.
 The zhug sauce provides that fresh and spicy kick; try my quick zhug sauce recipe.

-I will repeat, the more spices and herbs you use, the less salt you’ll need.
+I will repeat: the more spices and herbs you use, the less salt you need.
 This recipe uses paprika, cumin, onion, and garlic powder.
 But it doesn’t stop there; you will make a flavorful concoction to add at the end.
 This will be the golden ticket to a robust soup!

 Add some umami to make it complete.
 So you’ll need soy sauce, lemon juice, fresh herbs, bell pepper, and fresh garlic to achieve that fabulous taste.

-Busy Folks: Become a better home cook with tips to help you cook more efficiently on Cook's Notebook tab.
-You'll also find more detailed steps for the instructions above.
+Busy Folks - Become a better home cook with cooking tips to help you cook more efficiently on Cook's Notebook tab.
+In addition, some related detailed steps can be found there.

 - Zhug - Check your local market for Zhug/ Zhoug/ Schug paste if you don't have time to make the Zhug sauce.
 It's not the same, but you can try ½ jalapeno and ½ cup cilantro chopped finely diced or chopped in the food processor.